 We use interest rate derivative contracts on certain borrowing transactions to hedge fluctuating interest rates.
 We have entered into interest rate swaps in which we agree to exchange, at specified intervals, the difference between fixed and floating interest amounts calculated by reference to an agreed-upon notional principal amount.
-During 2008, we entered into interest rate swaps, which effectively fixed the variable interest rates on \$200.0 million of our variable rate debt and qualify for hedge accounting as cashflow hedges.
+During 2008, we entered into interest rate swaps, which effectively fixed the variable interest rates on US\$ 200,0 million of our variable rate debt and qualify for hedge accounting as cash-flow hedges.
 We have determined that no ineffectiveness exists related to these swaps.
-During 2010, \$100.0 million of the swaps matured.
-The remaining \$100.0 million matures in October 2011, and as of March 31, 2011 had an aggregate fair value of \$1.9 million, which is recorded in accrued and other liabilities in the accompanying condensed consolidated balance sheets.
-As of December 31, 2010, these swaps had an aggregate fair value of \$2.7 million, which is recorded in accrued and other liabilities in the accompanying condensed consolidated balance sheets.
+During 2010, US\$ 100,0 million of the swaps matured.
+The remaining US\$ 100,0 million matures in October 2011, and as of June 30, 2011, had an aggregate fair value of US\$ 1,1 million, which is recorded in other liabilities in the accompanying condensed consolidated balance sheets.
+As of December 31, 2010, these swaps had an aggregate fair value of US\$ 2,7 million, which is recorded in other liabilities in the accompanying condensed consolidated balance sheets.